aicell-lab/aicell.io/content/post/bioimageio-chatbot/index.md

 ---
-title: "Introducing the 🦒BioImage.IO Chatbot: Your Personal Assistant for BioImage Analysis"
+title: "Introducing the 🦒BioImage.IO Chatbot: Your Personal Assistant for BioImage Analysis🤖🔬"
 date: 2023-10-24
 ---

-# Introducing the 🦒BioImage.IO Chatbot: Your Personal Assistant for BioImage Analysis 🤖🔬

 Hey everyone, we're thrilled to announce the latest addition to the BioImage.IO platform: the BioImage.IO Chatbot! 🎉